 Stay Curious, Stand Brave, and Protect Trans Kids

-I you find my shenanigans helpful and want to keep this website free & accessible for all – join our Patreon community so I can keep it up.
+I you find my shenanigans helpful and want to keep this website free & accessible for all – support my work directly so I can keep it up.

 But if your resources are limited – first support the Trans Women of Color Collective [TWOCC], a youth-, trans-, BIWOC-led organization elevating the voices and leadership oportunities for trans women of color.